fluffybastard/k8s-intro/README.md

 * Minikube

 ### Start the local cluster
-`$ minikube start` : this will take some time
+`$ minikube start` : this will take some time.

 ### Check that the service is actually running
-`$ minikube version` : you should see something similar to this : `minikube version: v0.35.0`
+`$ minikube version` : you should see something similar to this : `minikube version: v0.35.0`.

 ### Run a single pod
-Run a single `pod` using `nginx-single-pod.yml`
+Run a single `pod` using `nginx-single-pod.yml`.
 `$ kubectl create -f resources/nginx-single-pod.yml`

-List running pods
+List running pods.
 `$ kubectl get pods -o wide`
 ```
 NAME         READY     STATUS    RESTARTS   AGE       IP           NODE
 web-server   1/1       Running   0          46s       172.17.0.2   minikube
 ```

-Additional information can be displayed with `describe` command `$ kubectl describe pods web-server`
+Additional information can be displayed with `describe` command.
+`$ kubectl describe pods web-server`

 Sample output